ironscar/unreal-engine-dev-starter/docs/animating.md

     - make sure to have the new animation selected in the `Action Editor`
     - this creates a new fbx file for the animation itself
   - during import to UE5
-    - uncheck `Import mesh` and select the existing skeleton asset for the `Skeleton` field
+    - uncheck `Import meshes in bone hierarchy` and select the existing skeleton asset for the `Skeleton` field
     - this will only import the specific animation sequence as an asset
 - For updates to existing animations, delete the old one and then import it as new one